GingerNinja23/ipop-documentation/Building-the-code-for-Windows-7.md

 4. On Windows, open a **Visual Studio Command Prompt** by typing that in the run box

-5. Navigate to the IPOP-Tap bin folder and run lib tool
+5. Navigate to the IPOP-Tap bin folder and run lib tool which will create ipoptab.lib for Visual C++ to use

     ```bash
     cd <path-to-libjingle>\trunk\talk\ipop-project\ipop-tap\bin